Deplatforming: Alex Jones

 Jones's accounts were also removed from Pinterest, Mailchimp and LinkedIn.
 As of early August 2018, Jones retained active accounts on Instagram, Google+ and Twitter.

 In September, Jones was permanently banned from Twitter and Periscope after berating CNN reporter Oliver Darcy.
 On September 7, 2018, the InfoWars app was removed from the Apple App Store for "objectionable content".
 He was banned from using PayPal for business transactions, having violated the company's policies by expressing "hate or discriminatory intolerance against certain communities and religions."
 After Elon Musk's purchase of Twitter several previously banned accounts were reinstated including Donald Trump, Andrew Tate and Ye resulting in questioning if Alex Jones will be unbanned as well.
 However Musk denied that Alex Jones will be unbanned criticizing Jones as a person that "would use the deaths of children for gain, politics or fame".

-InfoWars remained available on Roku devices, in January 2019, a year after the channel's removal from multiple streaming services.
+InfoWars remained available on Roku devices in January 2019, a year after the channel's removal from multiple streaming services.
 Roku indicated that they do not "curate or censor based on viewpoint," and that it had policies against content that is "unlawful, incited illegal activities, or violates third-party rights," but that InfoWars was not in violation of these policies.
 Following a social media backlash, Roku removed InfoWars and stated "After the InfoWars channel became available, we heard from concerned parties and have determined that the channel should be removed from our platform."

 In March 2019, YouTube terminated the Resistance News channel due to its reuploading of live streams from InfoWars.
 On May 1, 2019, Jones was barred from using both Facebook and Instagram.
 Jones briefly moved to Dlive, but was suspended in April 2019 for violating community guidelines.

-In March 2020, the InfoWars app was removed from the Google Play store due to Jones disseminating COVID-19 misinformation.
+In March 2020, the InfoWars app was removed from the Google Play store due to claims of Jones disseminating COVID-19 misinformation.
 A Google spokesperson stated that "combating misinformation on the Play Store is a top priority for the team" and apps that violate Play policy by "distributing misleading or harmful information" are removed from the store.